Ending American Money Bail

 A Societal Problem

 Wealth-based detention has disastrous consequences: overcrowding of local jails, lost jobs, lost housing, poor sanitation and medical care, broken families, and drained local budgets.
-In many cases, an arrestee may be held longer in jail while awaiting trial than any sentence she or he would likely receive if convicted, causing innocent people to plead guilty to offenses that they did not commit in order to shorten lengthy pretrial detention.
+In many cases, an arrestee may be held longer in jail while awaiting trial than any sentence they would likely receive if convicted.
+This causes innocent people to plead guilty to offenses that they did not commit in order to shorten lengthy pretrial detention.
 Individuals who are detained are not able to assist their attorneys in the investigation of the charges against them, resulting in wrongful convictions and longer sentences.

 As the U.S. Department of Justice said in an amicus brief filed in our money bail case in Alabama, Varden v.
 City of Clanton: